sauerbraten/crudapi/README.md

 	}}

 This code allows artist resources to be created, updated, and read one-by-one, and album resources to be created, updated, read one-by-one and read all at once.
 The example guard does not authenticate clients, though, meaning everybody can still perform those valid actions.

+#### Authentication vs. Authorization

+To clarify what is meant with these two words in the context of this package:

+Authentication simply means identifying the client that sent the request and allowing or disallowing access on the sole basis of *who*.

+Authorization means to check if the client is allowed to perform a specific action on a specific (set of) resource(s).
+In other words, it means allowing or disallowing access on the basis of *who* wants do to *what* (*what* being "performing an *action* to a *target*").

 ### Routing